 Pride Parade Witness: Each year, we turn out in force for an impressive witness of welcome in the Annual Chicago Pride Parade.
 For the last several years, 300-400 members of our partner organizations have marched together representing the Coalition.

-Our Partner's Events
+Our Partner's Programs

 We are pleased to highlight the events of our partner organizations, as well the work of organizations who share our passion for LGBTQ inclusion and equality.

 Partner organizations may promote their events on the Coalition's calendar.
 Events of other organizations may be posted upon approval.